Introducing Fairness by design

 Machine learning algorithms provide a computer with the ability to automatically learn and improve itself from experience only by drawing examples from the data.
 The more data and computation power they can access, the better they get.

 Machine Learning Vs. Deep Learning

 Deep Learning is an area of Machine Learning based on networks of simulated neurons inspired by how the human brain works.
-As a result, Deep Learning algorithms have no theoretical limitations and allows computers to outperform traditional Machine Learning algorithms and even the human performance in specific tasks.
+As a result, Deep Learning algorithms have no theoretical limitations and allow computers to outperform traditional Machine Learning algorithms and even human performance in specific tasks.